dnecia/ecommerce-site/README.md

 # E-commerce Site
 ## Description
 The goal of this challenge was to build the back end for an e-commerce site.
-I took a working Express.js API and configure it to use Sequelize to interact with a MySQL database.
+I took a working Express.js API and configured it to use Sequelize to interact with a MySQL database.

 ```text
 Acceptance Criteria